 Our Climate Action

-Pilgrim's is committed to efforts aimed at reducing our greenhouse gas (GHG) emissions across our global operations, in collaboration with our producers, suppliers, and customers.
-As a global, diversified food company, we have a self-imposed responsibility to leverage our scale and influence to help lead sustainable transformation by example and empower collective action in our value chain.
+Pilgrim's strives to make efforts aimed at reducing our greenhouse gas (GHG) emissions across our global operations in collaboration with our producers, suppliers, and customers.
+As a global, diversified food company, we have a self-imposed responsibility to leverage our scale and influence to help advance sustainable transformation and empower collective action in our value chain.

 Our Climate Action

-Pilgrim's is committed to efforts aimed at reducing our greenhouse gas (GHG) emissions across our global operations, in collaboration with our producers, suppliers, and customers.
-As a global, diversified food company, we have a self-imposed responsibility to leverage our scale and influence to help lead sustainable transformation by example and empower collective action in our value chain.
+Pilgrim's strives to make efforts aimed at reducing our greenhouse gas (GHG) emissions across our global operations in collaboration with our producers, suppliers, and customers.
+As a global, diversified food company, we have a self-imposed responsibility to leverage our scale and influence to help advance sustainable transformation and empower collective action in our value chain.

 Our Climate Action

-Pilgrim's is committed to efforts aimed at reducing our greenhouse gas (GHG) emissions across our global operations, in collaboration with our producers, suppliers, and customers.
-As a global, diversified food company, we have a self-imposed responsibility to leverage our scale and influence to help lead sustainable transformation by example and empower collective action in our value chain.
+Pilgrim's strives to make efforts aimed at reducing our greenhouse gas (GHG) emissions across our global operations in collaboration with our producers, suppliers, and customers.
+As a global, diversified food company, we have a self-imposed responsibility to leverage our scale and influence to help advance sustainable transformation and empower collective action in our value chain.

 Feeding Our Communities